Inferno (operating system): Lucent origins

+Vita Nuova, renewed development

+In 1996, Vita Nuova Limited was founded in York, England with the goal of commercializing both Plan 9 and Inferno.
+Lucent soon contracted Vita Nuova to produce a PowerPC port of Plan 9 for the BeBox.
+In 1997, Lucent created a new ventures group to exploit the commercial possibilities of everything produced at Bell Labs.
+It was through this ventures group that Vita Nuova became Vita Nuova Holdings and obtained the Inferno operating system.
+Vita Nuova would also offer a boxed edition of Plan 9.

-The Inferno Business Unit closed after three years, and was sold to Vita Nuova Holdings.
-Vita Nuova continued development and offered commercial licenses to the complete system, and free downloads and licenses (not GPL compatible) for all of the system except the kernel and VM.
+Vita Nuova continued development and offered commercial licenses to the complete system, and free downloads under non-GPL compatible licenses for all of the system except the kernel and VM.
 They ported the software to new hardware and focused on distributed applications.
-Eventually, Vita Nuova released the 4th edition under more common free software licenses, and in 2021 they relicensed all editions under mainly the MIT License.
+In 2004, Vita Nuova released the 4th edition under more common free software licenses, and in 2021 they relicensed all editions mainly under the MIT License.
+In 2026, It was explained by former Vita Nuova architect Charles Forsyth that Vita Nuova became effectively defunct after 2022 but remains actively registered for historic copyright reasons.